Hiking Guide To Beech Mountain Acadia National Park

 Experiencing Beech Mountain

-Beech Mountain is a well-known peak within Acadia National Park that has a complex system of trails to explore.
-There are many ways to get to the peak, enjoy views from the sides of the mountain, and build your own adventure.
+Beech Mountain is located in eastern North America and is a well-known peak within Acadia National Park that has a series of trails to explore.
+There are different trail options to get to the peak and each will accommodate all skill levels.
 If you want a longer hike, you can even combine a few of the trails to make a more challenging day.
-At the top of Beech Mountain, Acadia National Park has a fire tower that can be climbed.
-It provides even more intense panoramic views of the area, if you’re brave enough (more on this later).
+The summit of Beech Mountain has a fire tower that can be climbed.
+Providing even more intense panoramic views during the summer months if you’re brave enough (more on this later).
+This is also a fantastic trail to enjoy the brilliant fall colors from.

 Since this is a moderate hike, you can expect some challenges on the way up, but nothing insurmountable.
-I took my mom, so even those on the older side (don’t tell my mom I said this..) can enjoy the trail.
+I took my mom, so even those on the older side can enjoy the trail up to Beech Mountain.
 Once you enter Acadia National Park, make your way to the Beech Mountain parking lot where you’ll find the trailhead at the northwest corner of the lot.
+This is a hot spot because there are several trails you can take from this parking lot you need to get there early.

 For the first mile or so, the trail meanders through a forested area with a very gradual incline.
 There’s lots of shade in this part of it, so if you’re hiking in the early morning you’ll likely need a jacket until you start working a little harder and heating up.
 As the trail continues up, you’ll notice it starts to become a bit rockier.
 None of the rocky portions are too difficult, but there is some mild “scrambling” to get over the rocks at times.

 The fire tower is hard to miss, but once you’re close to it, you’ll see the steps you can climb up to get even better views of the surrounding area.
-I won’t lie, the steps seem like they were built a loooong time ago, and my fear of man-made heights did not help as slowly creaked my way up, but the view was fantastic!
+I won’t lie, the steps seem like they were built a long time ago, and my fear of man-made heights did not help as I slowly creaked my way up, but the view was fantastic!
+This the perfect place to take in the views and have a snack, if you don’t let fear get in your way.

 After you summit, you’ll go down some sloping granite before getting to stone steps to descend and head back through the forest to the parking lot.
+The summit elevation of Beech Mountain is 840 feet.
 Keep in mind, this is the description for going counterclockwise, but you can choose to go both ways around the loop.

 Trail Safety